GlitchedPolygons/Argon2Sharp/README.md

 This is a C# class that wraps the native C functions from the Argon2 shared lib/Argon2OptDll library.

+The [official Argon2 C implementation](https://github.com/P-H-C/phc-winner-argon2) was used here.

 For more information about compilation/which version was used, check out [lib/README.md](https://github.com/GlitchedPolygons/Argon2Sharp/tree/master/lib) too!

 ### Usage